 The application deadline for SOLAR 2015 is February 25th, 2015.

-The application for SOLAR 2015 will be available in mid-October.
+The application for SOLAR 2015 is available here.

 If you have any questions about the SOLAR program please contact Dr. Jessica Harrell, SOLAR Director, by email (email@example.com) or phone (919.843.1570).

 What kinds of life science research are going on at UNC?

 UNC ranks among the best public universities in the nation.
 We are a Research I institution with more than 300 active faculty members performing research in a variety of areas in the biological and biomedical sciences.
 Many of our faculty are Nobel laureates or members of the National Academy of Sciences.
 Once you are accepted into the SOLAR program, Dr. Harrell will work to place you in a lab that fits your interests, where you will receive superior mentoring and training.